chefbe-dot-net/revision-zero.org/content/dynamic/nosql-is-no-silver-bullet.md

 ---
-title: No Silver Bullet - Essence and Accidents in Database Management
+title: NoSQL is No Silver Bullet
-short: No Silver Bullet for Databases
+short: NoSQL is No Silver Bullet
 date: 2012-06-10 11:43:00 +01:00
 category: Databases
 keywords: